 - Clients are expected to help with dogs, prepare meals, light fires and other small chores

 - Airport and taxi transfers from/to Arvidsjaur airport (a 3 hour drive)

 - Warm winter sleeping bag with a liner is provided

 - Equipment: Waterproof hold-all (for putting your gear into your sled), headlamp, thermos bottle and towels on the first and last day when you are staying in the guesthouse.

 International flights and items of personal nature.

-Day 1 - Arrive Umeå and transfer to your guesthouse.
+Day 1 - Arrive Arvidsjaur and transfer to your guesthouse.
 Sauna or explore the beautiful nearby lake

-After a tasty dinner back at the guesthouse you’re welcome to relax in the sauna, chill out in the cosy living room or walk to the beautiful nearby lake.
+After dinner you’re welcome to relax in the sauna or chill out in our cosy living room, and get ready for the adventure ahead!

 Day 2 - Head out on the pristine trails of Swedish Lapland